 There are innumerable advice columns, books and blogs offering suggestions about the things parents must know when helping their student choose a college.
 Here are a few of the most common, with our answers in the clearest, direct language we can muster.

-1. Costs and financial aid: Ferris State has an automatic scholarship program for high-achieving students called the 'Woodbridge N. Ferris Scholarships', or 'WNF scholarships' as they are often called.
-These scholarships are awarded on the basis of cumulative High School GPA (on a 4-point scale) and ACT or SAT score.
+Ferris State has an automatic scholarship program for high-achieving students called the 'Woodbridge N. Ferris Scholarships', or 'WNF scholarships' as they are often called.
+These scholarships are awarded on the basis of cumulative high school GPA (on a 4-point scale) and ACT or SAT score.
 Your student does not need to be in Honors to get this scholarship.
 The Honors Residential Life Scholarship contributes $1,500 to the cost of housing on campus during your first year.
-It is available ONLY to students who are enrolling full-time at Ferris for their first full-time college experience.
-Taking college courses while enrolled full-time in High school (i.e. dual enrollment) does not make your student a full-time college student.
+It is available only to students who are enrolling full-time at Ferris and required to live on campus by university policy.
+Taking college courses while enrolled full-time in high school (i.e. dual enrollment) does not make your student a full-time college student.
 The Honors Residential Life Scholarship is available only to Honors students.

-4. Campus health and counseling services: Honors provides a secondary academic advisor.
+Honors provides a secondary academic advisor.
 While the advisor is available to talk with your student, he or she is not able to provide counseling.
-When appropriate, the advisor can make referrals to Birkham Health center for personal counseling with professionally trained staff.
+When appropriate, the advisor can make referrals to Birkham Health Center for personal counseling with professionally trained staff.
 Students can typically receive this support without additional cost.

-6. Communication with parents: Most of the communication conducted by the Honors program is targeted at your student.
+Most of the communication conducted by the Honors program is targeted at your student.
 But there are a couple of places (noted below) where communication with Parents and Friends of the Program occurs.
-More importantly, the vast majority of mass communication with our students is done in public through the honors program blog, facebook or twitter.
+More importantly, the vast majority of mass communication with our students is done in public through the honors program blog, Facebook or Twitter.
 Feel free to browse these resources, so you can bring opportunities to your students attention that he or she may have missed.